nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Delete question**

 1. User requests to list questions
-2. AddressBook shows list of questions
+2. SETA shows list of questions
 3. User requests to delete a specific question
-4. AddressBook deletes the question
+4. SETA deletes the question

    Use case ends.